 - Protect surrounding areas with poly tarps or suitable coverings to prevent splatter.

 - LCR is supplied in 5-gallon containers, consisting of a liquid blend with varying particle sizes.
-Aer remixing use the entire bucket — partial use will not be effective due to the varied composition of materials.
+After remixing use the entire bucket — partial use will not be effective due to the varied composition of materials.

-3. Coverage & Application
+Step 3: Coverage & Application

 - One 5-gallon container will treat approximately: